 I now feel privileged to support others, as they courageously meet their challenges and dilemmas head on, in order achieve their goals and find greater ease in their lives.
 Witnessing the subtle and powerful changes that people experience when truly and wholly accepting of themselves is deeply satisfying and never fails to move me.

 - My style is humanistic, warm and interactive.
 Although the work we do is serious and important, I believe it can also be approached with humour, playfulness and a lightness of touch.

 - I am straightforward and try to avoid 'jargon' as much as possible.
 I’m keen to make the coaching/therapy process as transparent and accessible as I can for my clients.

 - I aim to provide kindness, empathy and a respectful space, where you can take the time to explore and reflect on the issues you have brought and work towards a more happier, healthier and sustainable way of being, in line with your specific goals for the work.

 - I see my role as facilitating this process by offering a steady presence - supporting and encouraging you, while gently challenging a thought or belief that may be limiting in some way.

-- As an integrative therapist, I understand that your experiences, challenges, pain and gifts are completely unique to you.
+- As an integrative coach and therapist, I understand that your experiences, challenges, pain and gifts are completely unique to you.
 Therefore, I individually tailor my approach to suit your needs, using a wide range of thinking and techniques creatively.